web3-nomad/hedera-docs/sdks-and-apis/sdks/token-service/update-a-token.md

 # Update a token

 A transaction that updates the properties of an existing token.
 The admin key must sign this transaction to update any of the token properties.
+With one exception.
+All secondary keys can sign a transaction to change themselves.
 The admin key can update exisitng keys, but cannot add new keys if they were not set during the creation of the token.
 If no value is given for a field, that field is left unchanged.

-For an immutable token (that is, a token created without an admin key), only the expiry may be updated.
-Setting any other field, in that case, will cause the transaction status to resolve to `TOKEN_IS_IMMUTABlE`.
+If a TokenUpdateTx is performed we will keep returning `TOKEN_IS_IMMUTABLE` when it tries to change non-key properties or the expiry without an admin key

 | Property               | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |